ecg-icas/icas/src/source/reference/delete-campaign-linkedads.rst

  * - Content-Type
    - ``application/sellside.campaign.linkedad-v1+json; charset=utf-8``

 Removes a linkedAd from the campaign.
 If successful, the server responds with `HTTP 204`.
-TODO: yes or no (silently ignore nonexisting links): If the linkedAd does not exist, the server responds with `HTTP 404`.
+If the linkedAd does not exist, the server responds with `HTTP 404`.

 .. include:: ../examples/delete-campaign-linkedads-v1-example.rst